 Quick Tips (5 mins)

 Turn On Your Favorite Song

 So often we underestimate the power of music, but it actually can cheer you up in just a few seconds.
 Create a happiness list (or look one up on Spotify) and turn it on loudly, when you feel low.
 Those happy songs will make you wanna shake your booty or even dance!
 Dancing and singing are some of those free and easy things in life, use them intentionally!

 Stretch Your Body

-Five minutes of stretching can be such a game changer for the hole day.
+Five minutes of stretching can be such a game-changer for the whole day.
 We often don´t realize how stiff our body feels.

 Open The Window

 Let some fresh air in!
 Spring is coming and even those fresh and cold breezes will wake your mind up and lower your stress level.

 You don´t need to meditate for hours, try out short five-minute sessions.
 I personally love apps like simple habit, calm and balance, because they have a lot of short meditation sessions.